8 Great Benefits of Sapota or Chikoo

 Chikoo (Sapota) is rich in dietary fibre, vitamins (such as vitamin C and vitamin A) and minerals (including potassium and calcium).
 These nutrients contribute to various health benefits, such as supporting digestion, boosting the immune system, promoting bone health and providing a quick energy boost.

-Yes, chikoo contains significant dietary fibre, which aids in digestion and helps prevent constipation.
+Yes, chikoo contains significant dietary fibre, which helps in digestion and helps prevent constipation.
 Its fibre content promotes regular bowel movements and contributes to a healthy digestive system.

 While chikoo (Sapota) is a nutritious fruit, it is relatively high in natural sugars and calories.
 As with any food, portion control is essential for weight management.
 Moderation and incorporating chikoo as part of a balanced diet can be beneficial.